IaaS Cloud Ecosystem

 -

-Solution: Implement robust encryption and access controls. -
+Solution: Implement robust security measures, including multi-factor authentication and regular audits. -

 Challenge: Cost Overruns